-You can cancel a Capital One credit card online or by calling (800) 227-4825.
+You can cancel a Capital One credit card either online or by calling the number you see on the back of your card.
 To cancel a Capital One card online, click “I Want To…” (near the top of the page when you sign in), then select “Close Account” from the account services menu.
-Over the phone, the Capital One representative will walk you through the process.
+Over the phone, a Capital One representative will walk you through the process.

 Here’s how to cancel a Capital One credit card:

-Online: Log in to your Capital One account select “I Want To...” and follow the directions under “Close Account.”
+- Online: Log in to your Capital One account.
+Click on “More Account Services” and then “Close Account.”
 Capital One will ask you to confirm that you want to cancel your account.

-By phone: Call Capital One at (800) 227-4825.
+- By phone: Call Capital One at the number you see on the back of your card.
 Enter your full card number to be connected to a representative.
 Tell them you want to cancel your Capital One credit card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.